Live Raptors on the Library Lawn

 - Library Lawn - Outside of the Children's Storytime Room

-Visit with live raptors, including hawks, owls, and falcons.
+Visit with live owls and other raptors on the Library Lawn.
 This is a unique opportunity to get up close and personal with amazing birds of prey.

 About Nature's Educators